-- □ Section 4.4. of the "System families" - □ ANNEX D of the extrapolation procedure for the determination of the performance of factory made systems "Solar Keymark System Families" - □ "Detailed guidelines and examples for f-chart system performance extrapolation" - □ "Detailed guidelines and examples for DST system performance extrapolation"
+- □ Section 4.4. of the "System families" - ANNEX D of the extrapolation procedure for the determination of the performance of factory made systems "Solar Keymark System Families"

+- □ "Detailed guidelines and examples for f-chart system performance extrapolation" - Detailed guidelines and examples for DST system performance extrapolation" - D Proposal of Revision of Annex D Section D4/D4.1.

-As things was made very quickly, it can be expected that improvements are possible.
+As things were made very quickly, it can be expected that improvements are possible.
 So a questionnaire will be send out to the test labs performing system testing and system performance in order to have their feed back and experience.
 The answers will be analysed and compiled into a revised version of the procedure description and guidelines.